What do locust eat and drink?

 Locust Diets Locusts consume leaves and the tender tissues of plants.
 They are strong fliers as adults and tenacious hoppers as nymphs.
 Large swarms of locusts can completely strip the foliage and stems of plants such as forbs and grasses.

-Adding to that, do locusts need water?Locusts will die of dehydration before starvation.
+Moreover, do locusts need water?Locusts will die of dehydration before starvation.
 It is crucial to keeping them alive to offer them a source of water.

-With that knowledge in mind, how do you keep locusts alive?It is much better to keep locusts quite hot (35 to 38 degrees C), the best way to achieve this is using a small well ventilated glass tank with a layer of Locust Food Feeder Bran on the floor, egg cartons around the walls (the locusts need something to climb on and to hang upside down from while shedding their skin).
+Accordingly, the question is how do you keep locusts alive?It is much better to keep locusts quite hot (35 to 38 degrees C), the best way to achieve this is using a small well ventilated glass tank with a layer of Locust Food Feeder Bran on the floor, egg cartons around the walls (the locusts need something to climb on and to hang upside down from while shedding their skin).

 Do you have your own answer or clarification?

 Locust Attack in India: The danger from the swarms is not now, but when they breed after July with the new kharif crop.
 It is when their population grows to large numbers – the resultant crowding induces behavioral changes and transformation from the “solitary” to “gregarious” phase – that they start forming swarms.

 During this century, Desert Locust plagues occurred in 1926-1934, 1940-1948, 1949-1963, 1967-1969 and 1986-1989.
 How long does a Desert Locust live?
 A Desert Locust lives a total of about three to five months although this is extremely variable and depends mostly on weather and ecological conditions.

 When looking for food, grasshoppers, called locusts when they assemble en masse, are one of the least discriminating insects.
 They eat leaves, flowers, fruits and vegetables, with no particular favorite.